What Is The Charge Of Cl

 Q: Can chlorine have a positive charge?

 A: While chlorine predominantly exhibits a negative charge, under very specific conditions and when bonded to highly electronegative elements like oxygen in compounds such as chlorine oxides (ClO₂, Cl₂O₇), it can exhibit a positive oxidation state.
-However, this is less common than its negative ionic state.
+Still, this is less common than its negative ionic state.

 Q: What is the difference between chlorine and chloride?